-In this webpage you can find information on the detailed design and construction status of the MEGARA instrument for the 10.4m GTC telescope along with its scientific drivers as put together by our Science Team.
-MEGARA will arrive to GTC before the end of 2016 with a planned first light on April 2017.
+In this webpage you can also find information on the detailed design and construction status of the instrument along with its scientific drivers as put together by our Science Team.
+MEGARA completed its commissioning at GTC on August 2017 and started its regular operations on July 2018.

 The MEGARA consortium is responsible for the design and construction of the instrument and includes the Universidad Complutense de Madrid (UCM, Spain), the Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE, México), the Instituto de Astrofísica de Andalucía (IAA-CSIC, Spain), and the Universidad Politécnica de Madrid (UPM, Spain).
 Main private contractors are FRACTAL (Spain) and AVS (Spain).
 Other contractors include SEDI (France), Wasatch Photonics (USA), AMUS (Germany), GMV (Spain) and Hellma Materials GmbH.